 The setting method is the same as that of UART, and will not be repeated here.
-As shown in Figure 12-10:
+As shown in Figure 13-10:

-Figure 12-10 LIN Bus Configuration Menu
+Figure 13-10 LIN Bus Configuration Menu

 Open the trigger configuration menu and select the appropriate trigger type.
-When the LIN bus trigger is selected, the trigger mode includes: synchronous rising edge, frame ID, ID + data.
-See Figure 12-11:
+When the LIN bus trigger is selected, the trigger mode includes: synchronous rising edge, frame ID, frame ID and data.
+See Figure 13-11:

-Figure 12-11 LIN Trigger Mode Configuration Menu
+Figure 13-11 LIN Trigger Mode Configuration Menu

 - a) Synchronous rising edge When the "Sync Interval" of LIN bus ends, the rising edge triggers. - b) Frame ID Triggered when a frame with an ID equal to the set value is detected.
-Select "Frame ID", click data on the touch screen, and use the pop-up virtual keyboard to modify it. - c) ID + data-triggered when a frame with ID and data equal to the set value is detected.
+Select "Frame ID", click data on the touch screen, and use the pop-up virtual keyboard to modify it. - c) Frame ID and data-triggered when a frame with ID and data equal to the set value is detected.
 After selecting "Frame ID and Data", click ID or data, and set them.